 Delhi is a place that not only touches your pulse but even fastens it to a frenetic speed.
-No visit to Delhi is complete without an experience of its famed specialties cuisine such as its delicious curries, barbecued tikkas and kebabs.
+No visit to Delhi is complete without an experience of its famed specialties cuisines such as its delicious curries, barbecued tikkas, and kebabs.
 It is also a shoppers’ haven, whether you want to pick up some rich, woven silks, handicrafts, or ethnic cushions for your home.

 The temple, which attracts approximately 70 percent of all tourists who visit Delhi, was officially opened on 6 November 2005 by Dr. A.P.J.
 Abdul Kalam (Former President of India) It sits near the banks of the Yamuna adjacent to the 2010 Commonwealth Games village in eastern New Delhi.
 The temple, at the center of the complex, was built according to the Vastu shastra and Pancharatra shastra.

 Timing:0900 hrs - 1800 hrs Everyday

 Contact for Same Day Tour to Agra (Taj Mahal & Agra Red Fort) & Same Day Tour to Jaipur (Pink City of Rajasthan)